 Follow the instructions in Configure your AWS account to configure your AWS account information.

-Follow the instructions in Configure AWS storage to configure your AWS storage information.
+Follow the instructions in Configure AWS storage (Account Console) to configure your AWS storage information.

 Agree to the Terms of Service and click Deploy.
 The deployment link displays.